The Complete Guide to Breast Milk Storage, Thawing, and Safety

 First thing first.
 What is breast milk?

-Well, breast milk is a remarkable fluid produced by the mother to nourish her baby.
 What makes it so incredible is that it isn’t just one-size-fits-all.
-It changes over time to match your baby’s needs.
+It changes over time to match your baby’s needs:

-Colostrum, the initial “liquid gold” produced after birth, packs essential nutrients and antibodies for a healthy start.
+• Colostrum – the initial “liquid gold” produced after birth, packs essential nutrients and antibodies for a healthy start.

-Transitional milk, richer and creamier, follows within the first two weeks, often accompanied by breast changes like engorgement.
+• Transitional milk – richer and creamier, follows within the first two weeks, often accompanied by breast changes like engorgement.

-Finally, mature milk, thinner but perfectly balanced, adjusts to provide ideal nourishment.
+• Mature milk – thinner but perfectly balanced, adjusts to provide ideal nourishment.

 Recognizing the various stages of breast milk will be helpfull when I’ll explain about storage.